Ciao From My Apartment In Italy!

 With nothing but the clothes on our backs and my camera bag.
 Our first morning in Bishkek was spent making calls with Hainan Airlines and China Southern Airlines trying to get our bags to Bishkek before we depart for Kabul in a few short days.

-Our first stop was traipsing around the Ohs Bazaar looking for a couple things we’d need for the next few days and introducing Jolie to her very first bowl of laghman.
+Our first stop was traipsing around the Ohs Bazaar looking for a couple of things we’d need for the next few days and introducing Jolie to her very first bowl of laghman.

 World Nomad Games 2018